Lellansin/node-scanf/README.md

 # node-scanf [![NPM Version](https://badge.fury.io/js/scanf.svg)](http://badge.fury.io/js/scanf) [![Build Status](https://travis-ci.org/Lellansin/node-scanf.png?branch=master)](https://travis-ci.org/Lellansin/node-scanf)

-C like scanf module for node.js.
+Do you want simplely shell script input which have formats and sync return?

-If there are some formats not support or go broken, you can contact author with email `lellansin@gmail.com`.
+`scanf` is a C like scanf module for node.js which can help you with that.

 ## Installation
 ```